kngott/AMReX_PCTest/Graphs/FB/README.md

-# AMReX_GraphOutput
+# Graphs/FB

-Simple test for outputing data for graph output for load-balancing analysis.
+Simple graph output for a FillBoundary.

-Currently focused on MultiFab/field data.